-Borderline personality disorder* is a mental disorder that results in four groups of behavioral symptoms:
+Borderline personality disorder* is a mental disorder that results in four groups of behavioral symptoms, also referred to as domains:

 - excessive, unstable and poorly regulated emotional responses, especially anger;